jasonbarbee/dnac-bulk/README.md

 ```

 # Caveats
-* I never had to bulk 802.1x yet, so the YAML conversion does not look for that.
+* I never had to bulk 802.1x yet, we are using no authentication, so the netcopa does not reflect if the port used 802.1x or not.
 The import process example is for no authentication, but you can change that to any of the expected values in DNA.
 * This uses undocumented API calls to DNA, and may be volatile.
 I am documeting what I use it on.
 I had to reverse engineer the calls using Firefox Inspector on the DNA Web Interface.
-* I plan to support this for at least 6 months through a rollout of a few hundred switches.
+* I plan to support this through a rollout of a few hundred switches probably till late 2018, we'll see where things are at that point.
-* Support is best effort.
-Open a github issue.
+* Open a github issue if you have one, or submit a pull request and I'll review it.
 We have 300 switches or so left to go, so if you think it's useful, I might add it.
 * Long term, once Cisco publishes a real DNA API, this tool may become obsolete.

 # Credits